-Selection in mammalian cells is usually achieved in three to seven days with concentrations ranging from 400 to 1000 µg/ml.
+Selection in mammalian cells is usually achieved in 3 to 7 days with concentrations ranging from 400 to 1000 µg/ml.

 CAS number: 108321-42-2

 Quality Control: Each lot is thoroughly tested to ensure the absence of lot-to-lot variation.